Grace Hanagan: Empress of Ireland

 On May 28, 1914, Grace's father was taking her and her mother along with other Salvation Army members (like the Evans family, Staff Captain Meyers, Mr. and Mrs. Maidment, the Leader of the Salvation Army Commissioner David Rees and his family, and others) on the Empress of Ireland that would take them from Quebec City to Liverpool, England for the third International Congress, following which there would be a holiday for their family.
 Her father conducted the orchestra on the ship in the afternoon.
 The ship started to set sail at 4:27 in the afternoon, as the orchestra played.
 Once they had started, Grace and David Rees’ son Harold went on a tour of the ship.
 To her, it was beautiful, like a lovely hotel, and she was quite thrilled with it.
 After that, she and her parents went to dinner in the ship's second class dining room at 7:00, and then they prepared to turn in for the night.
-Grace refused to sleep in a berth that was next to a porthole as she believed this would be "where the water will come in", the memory of the sinking of the RMS Titanic that sank two years earlier, still fresh in everyone’s mind.
+Grace refused to sleep in a berth that was next to a porthole as she believed this would be "where the water will come in", the memory of the sinking of the RMS Titanic, that had sunk two years earlier, still fresh in everyone’s mind.

 That night the family was awakened by a noise, which her father suggested to be the mail pickup, before they were told the ship was sinking.
-The family ran out as they were, and on the deck they ran into Ensign Ernest Pugmire.
+The family ran out as they were, and on the deck, they ran into Ensign Ernest Pugmire.
 Edward asked for Pugmire's overcoat so he could wrap it around Grace, which Pugmire provided.
 The ship listed so far on its side that the family couldn't use lifeboats, and went to the high part of the railing and sat with the Evans family until the ship sank.
 Before the three of them were thrown into the water Grace's parents told her to not be afraid.
 She went under the water twice until she held onto a piece of wreckage.
 She lost sight of her parents in the panicking crowd in the water.
 A few minutes later, Grace saw a couple of lifeboats and called for help.
 One crowded boat with only two ladies in it while the rest were men, responded and she was pulled aboard, where she lost consciousness, and woke up in a bed on the Storstad, the ship that had collided with the Empress, asking for her mother.

 Grace was then taken to a hospital in Rimouski, and the next day the hospital arranged for a train to take her and some other survivors back to Toronto, with Mrs. Atwell (another survivor) watching over her.
 Before going to the hospital, she had been promised by an officer that he would find her mother, and Grace clung to that promise even after seeing her father's dead body in the Toronto Mortuary, only letting go of the notion a year later.